FarisAWheel/Overphone/README.md

 `ngrok html 5001`

-to expost the right port for use.
+to expose the right port for use.